Camellia0610/PPSynergy/README.md

 ### 2. (Optional) Build cell-line pathway features

-If you need to regenerate the cell-line pathway activity scores from a gene expression matrix (11 cell lines) and the MSigDB GMT file:
+If you need to generate new cell-line pathway activity scores from a gene expression matrix and the MSigDB GMT file:

 ```bash
 python "data/Construction of cell line features/cell_pathway_mean_scores.py"